bhupen98/linkedLists/README.md

 * set the next property on the new node to be the previous next
 * increment the length by 1
 * return true

+## Remove Pseudocode
+  * this function should accept a index
+  * if the index is less then zero or greater then the length, return undefined
+  * if the index is the same as the length-1, pop
+  * if the index is 0, shift
+  * otherwise, using the get method, access the node at the index-1
+  * set next property on that node to be the next of the next node
+  * decrement the length by 1
+  * return the value of the node returned